 Acceptance to the Radiologic Sciences Program is via a competitive selection process based on a point system outlined in section G. This information packet details the procedure for program application.
 By submitting complete application materials, potential applicants are expected to be familiar with the application requirements and process.
 A class will be admitted every Summer (June) semester.

 Access more resources and career information at the

 Health Careers Resource Center.

-Notice: The online orientation video for the Summer 2019 Radiologic Sciences Program will be available in late summer.
+online orientation video for the Summer 2019 Radiologic Sciences Program application is now available.
 You MUST watch the orientation video to be eligible to submit a program application during the Spring 2019 semester.
 Upon completion of the video, you will be asked to complete a form that will allow you to be enrolled in the Radiologic Science Applicant Community.
 You must be a member of the applicant community to access the program application.

 The mission of the Brookhaven College Radiologic Sciences Program is to prepare students both academically and technically in the foundational principles of Radiologic Sciences.
 After completion of the program, the student will be able to competently, ethically and safely perform radiographic procedures and respond to the needs of their patients while assuming a vital role in the patient's health care team.

 The Joint Review Committee on Education in Radiologic Technology (JRCERT) collects data concerning

 completion rates, credentialing examination pass rates and job placement rates for accredited programs across the country.